-People received care and support from a small group of staff most of whom had worked for the agency for many years, which provided consistency.
+People received care and support from a small group of staff, which provided consistency.

 People were given choices about the way in which they were cared for.
 Staff listened to them and knew their needs well.
 Care plans contained information about each person's individual support needs and preferences in relation to their care and we found evidence of good outcomes for people.
 When people did not have the capacity to make their own decisions, staff maximised their involvement and made decisions in their best interests, in accordance with legislation.